 - Central America: Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama;

 - South America: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela.

-- must be enrolled full-time at a post-secondary institution in an eligible country and paying any tuition fees regulated by that institution at the time of application and for the full duration of the exchange;
+- must be enrolled as full-time students at post-secondary institutions in the eligible countries/territories and paying any tuition fees required by these institutions at the time of application and for the full duration of the exchange;

-- who have obtained Canadian citizenship or who have applied for permanent residency in Canada are not eligible;
+- who hold Canadian citizenship or permanent residency, or who have a pending application for permanent residency in Canada are not eligible;

 - already participating in an exchange scholarship program funded by the Government of Canada are not eligible; and